aptise/peter_sslers/README.md

 # Configuration options

-Your `environment.ini` exposes a few configuration options:
+Your `environment.ini` exposes a few configuration options.

+These are documented at-length on the in-app settings page.

 * `openssl_path` - the full path to your openssl binary (default `openssl`)
 * `openssl_path_conf` - the full path to your openssl binary (default `/etc/ssl/openssl.cnf`)